WLiK/SGCN_SemanticGCN/README.md

 This repository is the official implementation of Semantic Graph Convolutional Networks.

-The ML Code Completness Checklist consists of three items:
+The ML Code Completness Checklist consists of four items:

 1. **Specification of dependencies**
 2. **Code**
 3. **Data**
+3. **Results**

 We explain each item on the checklist in detail blow.